UniMath/agda-unimath/src/category-theory/faithful-functors-precategories.lagda.md

 its an [embedding](foundation-core.embeddings.md) on hom-sets.

-Note that embeddings on [sets](foundation-core.sets.md) happen to coincide with [injections](foundation.injective-maps.md), but we define it in terms of the stronger notion, as this is the notion that generalizes.
+Note that embeddings on [sets](foundation-core.sets.md) happen to coincide with [injections](foundation.injective-maps.md), however, we define it in terms of the stronger notion as this is the notion that generalizes.

 ## Definition